How to Start a Bucket List Bullet Journal

 There are so many options to choose from when it comes to adding color to your bullet journal.
 The images that are most likely to catch my attention are the ones that use watercolor.

-Markers and colored pens are other options, but since I was already having bleeding issues, colored pencils make the most sense for me.
+Markers and colored pens are other options, but since I was already having bleeding issues, colored pencils make the most sense to me.

 Bullet journal with watercolor illustrations.